 - M/E Assign: Set the logical configuration of the M/E and P/P banks. - M/E Operation: For each of the M/E and P/P banks, make operations possible, not possible, or disabled (Enable/Disable/Inhibit). - Dual M/E Assign: Using two M/E banks, assign the shift and non-shift button rows of a single M/E bank. - Dual M/E Xpt Swap: When a setting has been made for Dual M/E Assign, swap the shift and non-shift button rows. - DSK Fader Assign: Carry out fader function assignment and key delegation for the key delegation buttons, in each of the maximum of four downstream key control blocks. - External Bus Link: Make link settings relating internal switcher buses to routing switcher destinations. - Key Trans Link: Select whether or not to link transitions between keyers, and if so which keyer to link to.
 You can set the links between keyers for each M/E bank separately. - Reference Module: When a trackball module and a joystick module are both connected as device control blocks, select which is used as the reference. - 10 Key Region Assign: Assign any regions to the region selection buttons in the numeric keypad control block.
-Also used for setting the regions included in the selection when the [All] button is pressed. - Program Button: Make settings for using the buttons in a standard type transition control block for controlling a VTR and for assigning the Flexi Pad control block to macro operation.
+Also used for setting the regions included in the selection when the [All] button is pressed. - Program Button: Make assignments for buttons of some control blocks such as assigning the buttons in a transition control block for controlling a VTR and assigning the Flexi Pad control block to macro operation. - Compact Key Module Assign: You can select which keys can be operated with an independent key transition control block (simple type). - M/E Operation Inhibit: For each M/E or P/P bank, enable or inhibit utility 2 bus and key-related operations.